Chinmaygoyal/CS730-Project_RPC/README.md

 - Tests are present in `tests` folder
 - Benchmark programs are present in `benchmark-tests` folder
 - Test and benchmark binaries are generated in `bin/` directory.
-- Reports and the presentation files are present in `report` folder.

 ## Report
 All the reports and the presentations are present in `report` folder.
+The latex source is present as a zip file in the same folder.